 Because of fear of failure due to past experience.

 A bad experience or seeing someone else who failed in their goal setting endeavor has put a damper on many.
 To fail at something or to see someone close to you fail can leave an indelible mark on a person.
 When someone has a failure in their life it can leave a mark, spiritually, psychologically, physically and socially.
 The reason this is so is because people take failure personally, as a form of rejection and as an end.

-People do not understand that there is a difference between failure and an ailment.
-A failure is something that happens to you from the outside.
-An ailment is something that occurs from the inside.
+People do not understand that there is a difference between failure and an ailment: a failure is something that happens to you from the outside; an ailment is something that occurs from the inside.
 Failure is not a final foe but the voice of correction.
 Failures will be part of the journey, so don't take failure personally.
 It means you have hit a learning curve.
-Remember Thomas Edison, the inventor of the lightbulb had done over 10,000 experiments before he got it right.
+Remember Thomas Edison, the inventor of the light bulb, had done over 10,000 experiments before he got it right.
 Failure gave him the experience as to what worked and what did not work.
 Failure is an event, not a person.
 It is a phase you are going through but not who you are.
 Success means you have mastered the learning curve.
 The moment you start looking at failure from a point of education rather than rejection you will begin to thrive on it.
 Most people see failure as rejection of themselves.
-Every highly successful person and achiever have all tasted failures but they still came out on top because they just did not take it personally.
-They just took it as a learning curve.
+Every highly successful person and achiever has all tasted failure but they still came out on top because they just did not take it personally: they just took it as a learning curve.

 Because of the fear of criticism and ridicule